Thursday, 17 October 2019

 Malik Mehr-Dil Mahsud ends the conference before Nehru has finished his speech by raising his arm at Nehru.
 Robin Hodson (the Political Agent of South Waziristan) intervenes.
 Photo published in Life Magazine, November 11, 1946.

-Malik Mehr Dil Khan Mal Khel Manzaey Mahsud of Karma had been a gallant raider of his time.
-In 1919 he raised a lashkar and fought against British.
-Later he turned pro-British.
+Malik Mehr Dil Khan Mal Khel Manzaey Mahsud of Karma had been a fearless raider of his time.
+In 1919 he raised a lashkar and fought against the British.
+Later, however, he turned pro-British.
 In 1925 a murderer was arrested from his house in Tank for which he and his son were arrested.
-However his influence in the tribe and pro-British attitude helped him in getting out of the trouble.
-He was made "Khan Sahib" in 1928.
+However his significant influence within the tribe and loyalty to the British helped him avoid serious trouble.
+For his services to the British, he was awarded the title "Khan Sahib" in 1928.
 [1] [2]

 In 1947 Nehru and Dr Khan Sahib met a Mahsud jirga in South Waziristan.
-Robin Hodson, who was the political agent of South Waziristan, witnessed Nehru's address to the Jirga there.
-"Instead of remaining seated, to my astonishment Nehru got up and started addressing the tribesmen as though he were at a political rally, waving his arms around and marching up and down.
-At Jirga, it is customary to sit on the ground and the person addressing the meeting would be seated on a chair.
-But Nehru's manner didn't please them ".
-Again he said that he would set them free from slavery of the British, but the reply -- in Urdu for Nehru to understand-- came: " we are not the slaves of British and we are certainly not going to be your slaves" [3].
-Malik Mahr-Dil said : "Hindu, if the British pay us money, there is a good reason.
-Our private parts are of extraordinary size as you will find out to your cost before long" [4].
-With that Mehr-Dil advanced towards Nehru with intention of slapping him.
+Robin Hodson, who was the political agent of South Waziristan and witnessed Nehru's address to the Jirga there, wrote: "Instead of remaining seated, to my astonishment Nehru got up and started addressing the tribesmen as though he were at a political rally, waving his arms around and marching up and down.
+At Jirga it is custom to sit on the ground and the person addressing the meeting would be seated on chair".
+Robin Hodson is actually incorrect here.
+In traditional Pashtun jirgas, the speaker stands, as Nehru did, while the others remain seated.The colonial practice of a British officer sitting on a chair, dictating terms or issuing warnings to seated Pashtun elders, and then labeling those interactions as 'jirgas,' represented a distortion of the traditional institution..

 The son of Malik Mahr-Dil Mahsud, Mir Badshah, joined British-Indian Army and lost one of his eyes in the First World War [4].
 The one-eyed Mir Badshah led a large lashkar of Mahsud tribesmen to fight the Indians in Kashmir in 1948.
 Alam Jan, a grandson of Mahr-Dil, joined Pakistan Army and rose to the rank of Lieutenant General.
 [5]